hw1004/1day1commit/README.md

 # 1day 1commit
-### A collection of every single thing I have learned in a day
+### A collection of every single thing I learned in a day

 ### Format
 - All note files should be written with markdown format.